Banking System, NPA & IBC — Set 5

 Correct Answer: B. RBI

+The correct answer is RBI.
 The RBI oversees India's Payment Settlement System through the Payment and Settlement Systems Act, 2007, ensuring smooth financial transactions.
+This topic is frequently tested in competitive examinations such as RRB NTPC, SSC, and UPSC.

 The Term Lending by Commercial Banks is used for long-term investments.
 What is considered a typical term loan duration?